2024

 Student Loan Assistance Programs

 In 2019, about 60% of all students in the US had some amount of debt upon graduating.
 The average monthly payment was an estimated $393.
-This money is not just owed by fresh graduates but also by professionals who graduated up to 10 years ago.
+This money is owed by fresh graduates and professionals who graduated up to 10 years ago.

-These statistics are a cause for concern for employers today, as it means more of the incoming fresh workforce will be in debt.
+These statistics are a cause for concern for employers today, as they mean that more of the incoming fresh workforce will be in debt.

-As mentioned earlier, benefits such as a student loan assistance program will help any company get highly engaged workers who will be easier to retain.
+As mentioned earlier, benefits such as a student loan assistance program will help any company attract highly engaged workers who are easier to retain.

 Such programs can turn even the unhappiest staffers into motivated and active professionals.